My workflow

 Surfing

-• I recently switched from the Brave browser to the Vivaldi browser (Van Daele, 2025, p.
+• I use the Brave browser (Van Daele, 2025, p.
 63).

 Writing

 • I use the Proton services for email, calendar, and even docs.
-Recently, I switched from Microsoft OneDrive to using Proton Drive.
+I switched from Microsoft OneDrive to using Proton Drive.

 • I use the OnlyOffice suite to view, edit, and collaborate on docs, sheets, slides (Van Daele, 2025, p.
 58).
 It is largely compatible with Microsoft Office formats.
+Interestingly, the Euro-Office initiative is a fork of the OnlyOffice codebase.

 • I make annotations to the pdf’s in Zotero.
 When done, I use the ‘Add Note from Annotations’ functionality to create a personal summary note based on all annotations in the pdf.